Targeted free energy estimation via learned mappings: Abstract

 \section{Abstract}

 Free energy perturbation (FEP) was proposed by Zwanzig more than six decades ago as a method to estimate free energy differences, and has since inspired a huge body of related methods that use it as an integral building block.
 Being an importance sampling based estimator, however, FEP suffers from a severe limitation: the requirement of sufficient overlap between distributions.
 One strategy to mitigate this problem, called Targeted Free Energy Perturbation, uses a high-dimensional mapping in configuration space to increase overlap of the underlying distributions.
 Despite its potential, this method has attracted only limited attention due to the formidable challenge of formulating a tractable mapping.
-Here, we cast Targeted FEP as a machine learning (ML) problem in which the mapping is parameterized as a neural network that is optimized so as to increase overlap.
-We test our method on a fully-periodic solvation system, with a model that respects the inherent permutational and periodic symmetries of the problem.
-We demonstrate that our method leads to a substantial variance reduction in free energy estimates when compared against baselines.
+Here, we cast Targeted FEP as a machine learning problem in which the mapping is parameterized as a neural network that is optimized so as to increase overlap.
+We develop a new model architecture that respects permutational and periodic symmetries often encountered in atomistic simulations and test our method on a fully-periodic solvation system.
+We demonstrate that our method leads to a substantial variance reduction in free energy estimates when compared against baselines, without requiring any additional data.